 While it is indicated for the treatment of patients with locally advanced or metastatic breast cancer after failure of prior chemotherapy, it has also been used to treat lung, prostate, stomach, and head and neck cancer.

 In December 2015, The U.S. Food and Drug Administration amended its safety information about Taxotere to include a warning about alopecia, or permanent hair loss.

 Additionally, the FDA issued a warning to Sanofi-Aventis for misleading doctors and patients with unsubstantiated superiority claims and by overstating the drug’s efficacy.
 A copy of the FDA’s warning letter can be found here.
 Additional safety information about Taxotere can be found on this page of the FDA’s website.

 The basis for a Taxotere Lawsuit

-Lawyers from our firm have successfully represented numerous patients who suffered undisclosed side effects from using drugs such as Accutane, Actos, and Vioxx.
-We represent clients throughout the United States, and you can call us toll free at (866) 527-4278.
+Sacramento injury lawyers from our firm have successfully represented numerous patients who suffered undisclosed side effects from using pharmaceutical drugs such as Accutane, Actos, and Vioxx.
+We represent clients throughout the United States – call us for questions or a free case evaluation at (866) 527-4278.